 Studying at the Institute of Sociology

 The Institute of Sociology is part of the Department of Social Sciences, and contributes considerably to the vibrant social science research landscape at Bremen University and beyond.
-In teaching and research, the main focal areas are sociological theories, social science research methods and statistics, political and comparative sociology, migration studies and integration, developmental sociology, social networks, family, life course research, as well as education, work, and social inequality.
+In teaching and research, the main focal areas are sociological theories, social science research methods and statistics, political and comparative sociology, migration studies, developmental sociology, social networks, family, life course research, as well as education, work, and social inequality.

 Nearly all courses offered under the two programs are open to ERASMUS students.
 Courses in neighbouring disciplines within the social sciences can also be attended.
 German is the language of instruction in most courses.
 However, each term several courses are offered in English, covering in total about 30 Credit Points.
 This enables guest students to also study in English.